Copley Township, Ohio: Geography

 Parts of the original Copley Township are now in Akron or Fairlawn.

 A formerly rural township located west of the county seat of Akron, Copley Township has become increasingly suburban over the last few decades.

 Name and history

 It is the only Copley Township statewide.

 Copley was originally called Greenfield, after Gardiner Green (son-in-law of painter John Singleton Copley), who owned a large portion of the township.
 Later on he changed the name to Copley, the maiden name of his wife.

-Fairlawn was founded as a hamlet in Copley in 1891 when the Northern Ohio Railway was built.
-As of 1908 it had a mill, general store, a blacksmith, and other businesses.

 On August 7, 2011, a series of shootings occurred in Copley Township which resulted in the deaths of 7 people, and the injury of another.
 The perpetrator, Michael E. Hance, was shot and killed by rifle by Copley Township police officer Ben Campbell, who received the call while off-duty.